logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-java-harness/scripting-an-action-in-java/_index.md

 You have now completed the implementation of a TestArchitect user-scripted action, written in Java.
 The action hello, realized in the coding of Java method action\_hello\(\), accepts a single argument, and writes that value to the TestArchitect output, using functions of TestArchitect's Automation AbtLIBRARY object.

-**Note:** Note the similarity of the code here to that of method action\_helloWorld\(\), which implements the hello world action included in the example code.
+{{<note>}} Note the similarity of the code here to that of method action\_helloWorld\(\), which implements the hello world action included in the example code.
 The principal difference is that, whereas the pre-existing action simply writes out the string hello world, your new one accepts an argument, one which replaces “world” as the recipient of the hello greeting.
 The difference in code is that a library function called NamedArgument\(\) is now used to get the value of the who argument of the hello action.
 The code first assigns this to a variable named whovar, then uses it to create the text for the report.
 You may also have noticed the use of the Report\(\) function of the LIBRARY object to write the string to the output.
 Report\(\) is a wrapper that calls up TestArchitect’s implementation of the report action.
 Similarly, ReportError\(\), seen in the above step, calls up the implementation of TestArchitect's report error action.

 You are now ready to execute your test and verify that your user-scripted action works correctly.